 Summer Equestrian Camp

-Houghton College Equestrian Camps provide wonderful opportunities for girls, ages 10 – 18 to attend camp sessions to learn or advance as a rider in areas of dressage, hunters, jumpers, eventing, and/or western pleasure.
+Houghton College Equestrian Camps provide wonderful opportunities for girls and boys, ages 7 – 18 to attend weekly day camp sessions to learn or advance as a rider in areas of dressage, hunters, jumpers, eventing, and/or western pleasure.
 Riders at all levels of experience are welcome.
 Bring your own horse or ride one of Houghton’s great lesson horses.
-Six week-long sessions are available from June to August.
-A maximum of 20 campers attend each week providing a small, community oriented, and intentional environment.
+Six day camp sessions are available from June to July.
+A maximum of 25 campers attend each week providing a small, community oriented, and intentional environment.

-$725 per week / $700 each additional week covers lessons and instruction, room and board on Sunday through lunch on Friday, T-shirt, and the use of a Houghton College school horse or the camper’s own horse.
-A non-refundable $100 deposit is due when you register.
+Day Camp- $400 per camp week- covers lessons and instruction, lunches, T-shirt, and the use of a Houghton College school horse or the camper’s own horse.

 Camper Cancellation Policy

-Refunds, minus $100, will be made for camper cancellations made by June 10.
-50% refunds made for cancellations received between June 11 and June 18 or 2 weeks prior your camp start date), a refund of 50% will be made.
+Refunds, minus a $100 non-refundable deposit, will be made for camper cancellations made by June 5.
+For camper cancellations received between June 6 and June 12 (or 2 weeks prior to your camp start date), a refund of 50% will be made.
 No refunds are given for cancellations 2 weeks prior to camp start date.
 No refunds will be granted for withdrawal after Sunday camp start.
 Special consideration will be given if withdrawal is for medical reasons.